Winter in Newcastle: The Ultimate Guide to Cozy Adventures and Coastal Escapes

 If you don’t have good sea legs, simply head for one of Newcastle’s lofty vantage spots and watch for that tell-tale stream of air puncturing the sky.
 Best spots include the Anzac Memorial Walk, Fort Scratchley and the Obelisk but anywhere along the Bathers Way stretching from Nobbys Beach to Merewether Beach is fair game from June through to November.

-Newcastle Surfing
+Newcastle surfing

 As the summer crowds pack up Newcastle surfers quietly rub their hands with glee.
 Surfing in Newcastle is considered at its best in winter with consistent clean waves and light offshore winds.